naveenshaji/material/README.md

 # Material

-Take a sneak peek [here](http://naveenshaji.github.io/material)
+Material is a website/blog frontend based on Material Design that implements cards that stack on top of each other on scroll.

-Material is a website/blog frontend based on Material Design.
+Material is no longer under development.
+Thanks to everyone who raised issues and offered pull requests.